bernhardriegler/bernhardriegler.github.io/farmerJoe/productRequirementFile.md

   - Left: WASD (Ann)
   - Right: Arrow keys (Joe)
   - Buttons work with both touch and mouse (click) events.
+- Conveyor belt is visually shown on the map when unlocked, with animated berries moving along it.
+- Conveyor unlock option appears in the rewards area UI when eligible.

 ## Other
 - NPCs collect delivered berries (first in line only).